 You can easily access the open-air zoo by the Hungerburgbahn funicular another fun experience for the kids.

 We saw brown bears, eagles, wildcats, vultures, moose and many more.
 The wolves apparently howl in unison with the church bells when rung in Innsbruck.
-We didn’t catch it, but it would have made a great Instastory.
-And when you need a break from the animals the kids can enjoy the playground and you can savour the amazing views.
+And when you need a break from the animals the kids can enjoy the playground whilst you sit back and savor the amazing views.

 For a relaxing day head to the Imperial Hofburg Palace.
 Wandering around the halls and apartments you’ll get your fill of rococo design.